Structure and statistical organization of the stationary state of the Oslo model: Description of the stabilization

 \end{itemize} \end{prop}

-\begin{proof} \begin{itemize} \item[a)] $\toppling^r$ is concave because $z_r(x) \leq 2$, and from the equation~\eqref{eq:toppling z}, with~$z_1=M_L=\zcfg{2_L}$, we observe that $\Delta\toppling\leq 0$ must be satisfied. \item[b)] Since the starting configuration has $z(x)=2$, the only possible first instruction, at all $x$, is~\instr{t}.
-This implies the deterministic dissipation of the injected particle $a_1$ in $a_1M_L$, i.e. it reaches the sink at $x=L+1$. \item[c)] After a stochastic process at $x$, the local slope is either $0$ or $2$.
-After the addition of a waiting unit at $x$, the next instruction is deterministic as specified in Table~\ref{tab:cases}.
+\begin{proof} \begin{itemize} \item[a)] $\toppling[r]$ is concave because the initial configuration is $c_0=a_1\zcfg{2_L}$, so we necessarily have $z_r(x) \leq z_0(x)+w_0(x)$.
+From the equation~\eqref{eq:toppling z}, this implies that $\Delta\toppling\leq 0$. \item[b)] Since the starting configuration has $z(x)=2$, the only possible first instruction, at all $x$, is~\instr{t}.
+Therefore, the injected particle $a_1$ in $a_1\zcfg{2_L}$ is necessarily dissipated from $x=L$ during the stabilization process. \item[c)] After a stochastic process at $x$, the local slope is either $0$ or $2$.
+After the addition of a waiting unit at $x$, the next instruction is deterministic as specified in the Table~\ref{tab:cases}.
 Consequently, the \SI{} rows alternate between rows with \instr{p} and \instr{q} only and rows with \instr{s} and \instr{t} only.
-Each pair contributes for one unit to $\toppling(x)$. \item[d)] Immediate as the last instruction on a site leaves the site with a number of particles specified by Table~\ref{tab:cases}. \end{itemize} \end{proof}
+Each pair contributes for one unit to $\toppling(x)$. \item[d)] This result is a simple translation of Table~\ref{tab:cases} concerning the last instruction on a site. \end{itemize} \end{proof}

-We have mostly spoken of current properties, but their is also a stabilizing invariant associated to any path from $a_1M_L$ to a given $r\in\recur$. \begin{definition}[Final domain] The set of \emph{final} \instr{p} instructions of a \SRI{} is called \emph{final domain}.
-For a given path between $a_1M_L$ and $r\in\recur$, we define it as
+Let us now define two invariants associated to the recurrent configurations. \begin{definition}[Final domain] The set of \emph{final} \instr{p} instructions of a \SRI{} is called \emph{final domain}.
+For a given path between $a_1\zcfg{2_L}$ and $r\in\recur$, we define it as

 \end{definition}